-SAM4 detects belt looseness on a critical HVAC system
+SAM4 detects loose belt on a critical HVAC system

-Honeywell in Delft installed SAM4 on a critical HVAC-system to detect upcoming failures at an early stage so that maintenance is performed before breakdowns occur.
-Because the HVAC-system was installed in a remote location, installing vibration sensors was impossible.
-Honeywell decided to implement SAM4, Semiotic Labs’ online condition monitoring solution that analyses electrical waveforms to detect failures.
-SAM4 installs sensors inside the motor control cabinet and not on the asset in the field, enabling condition monitoring for assets operating in hard to reach places.
+Honeywell installed SAM4 on a critical HVAC system at its facility in Delft, the Netherlands to detect upcoming failures at an early stage so that maintenance can be performed before breakdowns occur.
+Because the HVAC system was housed in a remote location, installing vibration sensors was impossible.
+Honeywell decided to use SAM4, Semiotic Labs’ online condition monitoring solution that analyzes electrical waveforms to detect machine failures.
+SAM4 installs its sensors inside the motor control cabinet and not on the asset in the field, enabling condition monitoring for assets operating in hard-to-reach places.

-Implementation SAM4 installs sensors and communication devices inside the motor control cabinet.
-The system is connected to the SAM4-platform via 4G.
-After 60 minutes, the system was up-and-running and started collecting data.
-After a training period of 3 weeks, SAM4 provided insights into the condition, performance, and energy consumption.
+SAM4's sensors and communication devices were installed inside the HVAC system's motor control cabinet.
+The SAM4 gateway then connected to the SAM4 platform over 4G.
+After 60 minutes, the system was up and running and started collecting data.
+After a training period of 3 weeks, SAM4 began providing insights into the HVAC system's condition, performance and energy consumption.

-Results SAM4 detected a loose belt and sent an alarm - triggering an inspection.
-The findings of SAM4 were substantiated: Honeywell replaced the belt, thus preventing unplanned downtime.
+After a few months of monitoring, SAM4 detected a loose belt and sent an alarm, triggering an inspection.
+SAM4's findings were substantiated, and Honeywell replaced the belt, preventing unplanned downtime.

 2. Upon inspection, a loose and dry belt was detected.
-In lieu of replacement parts, it was tightened, resulting in a reduction of scores for that specific failure mode.
+In the absence of replacement parts, the belt was tightened, resulting in a reduction of scores for that specific failure mode.

-3. After replacing the ageing belt with a new one, scores levelled out at the pre-issue level
+3. After replacing the aging belt with a new one, scores leveled out at the pre-issue level.